cutright/DVH-Analytics-Bokeh/README.md

 MUs | int(6) unsigned | Sum of RT_Plan.FractionGroupSequence[FxGroup].ReferencedBeamSequence[BeamNum].BeamMeterset (linac only)
 TxTime | time | TBD (Brachy and Gamma Knife only)

-PlanID is based on the plans in the database currently associated with the MRN.

 Pinnacle DICOM Dose files do not explicitly contain prescriptions or treatment sites.
-This code requires that the plan name be equal to the Tx Site.The prescription is parsed from a point stored in the DICOM RT Structure file with a name called 'rx: ' + [total dose] + 'Gy'.
-This point will have to be added by the user in their planning system prior to DICOM export.
+This code requires that the plan name be equal to the Tx Site.The prescription is parsed from a point stored in the DICOM RT Structure file with a name called 'rx: ' + [total dose] + 'Gy' or 'rx: ' + [Fractsions] + ' x ' [FractionalDose] + 'Gy'.
+This point will have to be added by the user in their planning system prior to
+DICOM export.
 If this point is not found, the code will assume the Rx Dose is equal to the max point dose.

 The 'DVHs' table has one row per ROI and follows this format: